-The DC bus bars for the Arc Furnace were also water-cooled due to the extremely high current flows.
+The DC bus bars for the Arc Furnace were water-cooled due to the extremely high current flow.

 To extract metals from an ore body, there are many steps involved:

 The photo above shows a three-stage crushing and screening plant.
 The photo below shows the first crushed ore dumped to the

 EC&M to complete the structural, piping & electrical works for the Windimurra

 Vanadium Mine near Mt Magnet.
 The crushing and beneficiation circuits (designed by others) proved to be undersized, which eventually led to the

 temporary closure of the mine.
 The remaining systems worked very well and the first ever Ferro-Vanadium metal pour